microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling HOL.md

 - An active Microsoft Azure subscription, or [sign up for a free trial](https://azure.microsoft.com/en-us/free/)
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only)

+<a name="Resources"></a>
+### Resources ###

+[Click here](https://a4r.blob.core.windows.net/public/vm-scaling-resources.zip) to download a zip file containing the resources used in this lab.
+Copy the contents of the zip file into a folder on your hard disk.

 <a name="Exercises"></a>
 ## Exercises ##